Blog

 Rewards

-Rewards are what employees receive in return for their contributions.
-These can be things like bonuses, promotions, or even simple recognition.
+Performance rewards are what employees receive in return for their contributions – things like bonuses, promotions, or even simple recognition.
 They play a significant role in motivating people and encouraging the behavior and results the company wants to see.

-A phased approach to the reward management process ensures the system is well-planned, clearly communicated, and continuously improved.
+A phased approach to the performance and reward management process helps ensure the system is well planned, clearly communicated, and continuously improved over time.

 Phase 1: Assessment and Planning